axelhahn/multidoc-generator/docs/README.md

 # Requirements #

 * PHP 7.4 or 8
-* daux - generator to create static html pages from markdown
+* Daux - generator to create static html pages from markdown.
+See <https://daux.io/>

 # Installation #